What is Revenue Operations (RevOps)?

 RevOps Tech Stack

-A typical RevOps tech stack includes a CRM (Salesforce or HubSpot), data enrichment (ZoomInfo, Apollo, Clay), conversation intelligence (Gong, Clari), sales engagement (Outreach, SalesLoft), and data operations tools (LeanData, Openprise) for routing, deduplication, and hygiene.
+A typical RevOps tech stack includes a CRM as the foundation (Salesforce or HubSpot), data enrichment tools for contact and account data (ZoomInfo, Apollo, Clay), conversation intelligence for sales coaching and deal inspection (Gong, Clari), sales engagement platforms for outreach sequences (Outreach, SalesLoft), and data operations tools for routing, deduplication, and hygiene (LeanData, Openprise).
+The total cost of a RevOps tech stack typically runs $1,500-$3,000 per revenue employee per year.
+CROs should expect their RevOps team to own vendor management and rationalization of this stack, eliminating overlapping tools that create data silos.

 RevOps in Job Postings